dhansel/Altair8800-IOBus/04-disk-controller/README.md

 3   | Drive B is Shugart SA-800| Drive B is generic 5.25-inch
 4   | Drive A is Shugart SA-800| Drive A is generic 5.25-inch

-# ICOM firmware
+## ICOM firmware

 The ICOM firmware emulates the ICOM3712 and ICOM3812 controllers including the parallel cards usually used to connect the controllers.

-The ICOM boot ROM and software expect the card at I/O address C0h so jumpers J7/J6 should be set "up", the other address jumpers should be set "down".
+The ICOM boot ROM and software expect the card at I/O address C0h-C1h so jumpers J7 and J6 should be set "up", the other address jumpers should be set "down".

 ICOM boot ROMs for the 3712 and 3812 controllers as well as some disk images are available on Mike Douglas' site at